Rental harmony: Sung and Vlach: EF and NN if possible

 The runtime complexity of both finding maxsum allocation and finding minsum prices is $O(n^3)$.

 The solution of Sung and Vlach seems to have all the desirable properties of the previous protocols, i.e.: PE and EF and NN (if possible) and polynomial run-time, and in addition, it guarantees that every envious partner gets a free room. provides an implementation of a similar solution, also based on solving a linear-programming problem but citing a different paper.

+Aragones: EF and money-Rawlsian

+Aragones presented a polytime algorithm for finding an EF solution that, among all EF solutions, maximizes the smallest payment by an agent (it is called the Money Rawlsian solution).

-Mash, Gal, Procaccia and Zick: EF and maximin
+Mash, Gal, Procaccia and Zick: EF and egalitarian

 Gal, Mash, Procaccia and Zick, based on their experience with the rent division application in the Spliddit website, note that envy-freeness alone is insufficient to guarantee the satisfaction of the participants.
-Therefore they build an algorithmic framework, based on linear programming, for calculating allocations that are both envy-free and optimize some criterion.
-Based on theoretic and experimental tests, they conclude that the maximin criterion - maximizing the minimum utility of an agent subject to envy-freeness - attains optimal results.
+Therefore, they build an algorithmic framework, based on linear programming, for calculating allocations that are both envy-free and optimize some criterion.
+Based on theoretic and experimental tests, they conclude that the egalitarian rule - maximizing the minimum utility of an agent subject to envy-freeness - attains optimal results.

 Note that, since their solution is always EF, it might return negative prices.

-Budget considerations
+The maximin solution is implemented in the spliddit.org website and in the pref.tools website.